bangbangcon/bangbangcon.github.io/give-a-talk.md

 # Call for talk proposals

+The call for talk proposals is now closed.
+Thank you all for your submissions!
+For posterity, we've left the original call for talk proposals below.

+--

 Hi! !!Con is back for our **twelfth and final celebration** of the joy, excitement, and surprise of computing, and we want **you** to [submit a talk* proposal](https://docs.google.com/forms/d/e/1FAIpQLSfyfoOhoqUYAecDT1F-wGwGlGvPgnCBHfo8tJkdUPsJkwdKZg/viewform?usp=sf_link).
 The **submission deadline** is **Tuesday, May 28th**.
 You can submit more than one proposal.

 This will be the last !!Con, so if you have a talk you've always wanted to give, now's the time!
 If you already know the drill for !!Con talk*s, get to it, and [send us your !!Coniest ideas](https://docs.google.com/forms/d/e/1FAIpQLSfyfoOhoqUYAecDT1F-wGwGlGvPgnCBHfo8tJkdUPsJkwdKZg/viewform?usp=sf_link) -- and if you don't, read on!